Some of the technical content on this site is only available in English.

 If you have access to multiple units, these are listed when you select the Units section on the main navigation bar.

 Once you've created the unit, you can add the other access control elements that belong to it.
-In general, this consists of creating users and access.
+In general, this consists of creating access and moving in users.
 The unit view also allows you to view specific unit activity.

 Creating unit users

-You create unit users in a similar way to creating users at the installation level.
+2. By creating users in an occupied unit that has already been moved in.
+This is similar to creating users at the installation level.

 When creating a user at the unit level, you can define whether that user is a unit manager - in other words, whether they'll have admin permissions at the unit level.
 This is done by checking the Unit manager option in the User type section.